Agricultural University of Kraków: History

 In 1953 the Faculty of Agriculture and Forestry became the Higher College of Agriculture.
-In 1963 the Faculty of Animal Science branched out from the Faculty.
-Further development of the University took place in the following years.
+In 1963 the Faculty of Animal Science branched out from the faculty.
+Further development of the university took place in the following years.
 New faculties were created: the Faculty of Land Reclamation (1955) with the Geodesy Division (since 1960); Forestry (reactivated in 1963), and the Faculty of Horticulture.

 By decree of the Council of Ministers as of 28 September 1972 the Higher College of Agriculture became a University of Agriculture.
 A new division of Mechanization and Energetics in Agriculture was formed and later changed into a separate faculty in 1977.

 An out-of-town branch called the Faculty of Economics and Agricultural Commerce was created in Rzeszów in 1973, then changed into the Faculty of Economy - Rzeszów Branch.
 Currently, since 1 April 1997 it has regained its status as the Faculty of Economy.
 A Division of Food Technology was created at the Faculty of Agriculture in 1974 and became a separate Faculty of Food Technology twenty years later.

-Between the years 1923–1990 over 26 thousand students graduated from the Agricultural Study, later Faculty of Agriculture of the Jagiellonian University and the Agricultural University of Kraków, out of which 260 became associate or full professors, almost half of them employed at higher educational institutions or research institutes.
-8105 students pursued studies at the Agricultural University in the academic year 1995-96, including 5582 internal and 2523 external students.
+Between the years 1923 and 1990 over 26 thousand students graduated from the Agricultural Study, later Faculty of Agriculture of the Jagiellonian University and the Agricultural University of Kraków, out of which 260 became associate or full professors, almost half of them employed at higher educational institutions or research institutes.
+8105 students pursued studies at the Agricultural University in the academic year 1995–96, including 5582 internal and 2523 external students.